-INDEPENDENT AUDITORS' REPORT
+INDEPENDENT AUDITOR'S REPORT

-Members of the Pension Board of Trustees Bloomington Police Pension Fund City of Bloomington, Illinois
+Board of Trustees Bloomington Police Pension Fund City of Bloomington, Illinois

-We have audited the basic financial statements of the Bloomington Police Pension Fund (the "Pension Fund"), a pension trust fund of the City of Bloomington, Illinois, as of and for the year ended April 30, 2016, and the related notes to the financial statements, which collectively comprise the Pension Fund's basic financial statements as listed in the table of contents.
+We have audited the basic financial statements of the Bloomington Police Pension Fund (the "Pension Fund"), a pension trust fund of the City of Bloomington, Illinois, as of and for the years ended April 30, 2018, and the related notes to the financial statements, which collectively comprise the Pension Fund's basic financial statements as listed in the table of contents.
+The financial statements of the Bloomington Police Pension Fund as of April 30, 2017 were audited by another firm whose report was dated September 22, 2017 and expressed an unmodified opinion.